decentraland/documentation/content/creator/scenes/interactivity/user-data.md

 ## Check the player's camera mode

+{{< hint warning >}}
-> Note: `Camera.instance.cameraMode` is currently deprecated and is not always reliable.
+**📔 Note**   `Camera.instance.cameraMode` is currently deprecated and is not always reliable.
 The recommended approach is to track camera change events with `onCameraModeChangedObservable`.
 This event is fired once when the scene first obtains information about the player's current camera mode, and then any time the player changes camera mode while in or around your scene.
 See [Event Listeners]({{< ref "/content/creator/scenes/interactivity/event-listeners.md#player-changes-camera-mode" >}}).
+{{< /hint >}}

 Players can either be using a 1st or 3rd person camera when exploring Decentraland.
 Check which of these the player is using by checking the value `Camera.instance.cameraMode`.